LastPass Review: Quick Expert Summary

 LastPass provides additional security tools, such as:

 Account recovery ensures that you can regain access to your vault if you forget your master password.
-LastPass offers the most recovery options of any top password manager, with recovery methods like SMS recovery and a one-time password — many password managers, like Sticky Password, don’t offer account recovery at all.
+LastPass offers the most recovery options of any top password manager, with recovery methods like SMS recovery, familiar device recovery, and biometric recovery — many password managers, like Sticky Password, don’t offer account recovery at all.

 LastPass’s emergency access is another useful feature, which enables you to set up a trusted contact who can enter your LastPass vault in case of an emergency.
 While all the top password managers offer password auditing and sharing, not many competitors have account recovery options or emergency access, so this is a point in LastPass’s favor.